hmassa48/CapSearchProject2/README.md

 pip install tensorflow-gpu (dependency, has to be installed afterwards)

+* the slurm files for training have been moved into a separate folder for visual sanity.
+If you want to run on Euler, the slurm files have to be added to the main directory.

 ### Lung Segmentation U-Net

 There are two scripts to run for each of the dataset values.
 The first script is the trainLungUnet.py.
 This script runs the U-Net model.
 Within this script, the hyperparameters can be changed to match the traditional U-Net, or a tuned version of the U-Net.